poise/application_java/README.md

 Attributes
 ==========

+strategy: required to be one of
+	:java_remote_file allows downloading from a remote http url :java_local_file allows using a package on the filesystem
 path: the target location for the application distribution.
 This should be outside of the tomcat deployment tree.
 repository:
 	- java_remote_file uses repository as the remote URL